Filter Ferret

 W × H × D30 × 1.4 × 8 in

-The Acovy gives you what the Imperative Decor doesn't: 8 inches of depth and 30 inches of width.
-Eight inches is the magic number for hardcovers — most standard hardcovers (8-9 inches tall) can stand upright with a slight lean against the wall.
-The extra 6 inches of width over the Imperative Decor adds meaningful capacity for longer display arrangements.
+8 inches deep.
+30 inches wide.
+The two numbers the Imperative Decor can't match.
+Eight inches is the magic number for hardcovers — most standard hardcovers (8-9 inches tall) stand upright with a slight lean against the wall.
+The extra 6 inches of width adds real capacity for longer display arrangements.

-At 45 lbs, the capacity is lower than the Imperative Decor but still substantial.
+45 lbs — lower than the Imperative Decor but still substantial.
 On studs, that's roughly 18 hardcovers or a row of medium potted plants without approaching the safe limit.

-The reclaimed wood means every shelf looks different — grain patterns, color variations, and knot placement are unique to each piece.
-This is a feature if you want character and a drawback if you need matching shelves across a wall.
+Reclaimed wood means every shelf looks different — grain patterns, color variations, knot placement unique to each piece.
+That's a feature if you want character.
+A drawback if you need matching shelves across a wall.

-Who it's for: Anyone who wants a shelf deep enough for hardcovers or small plants, with a rustic aesthetic.
-The 30-inch width works as a single display shelf or as part of a staggered arrangement.
+Who it's for: You want hardcovers standing upright or small plants with room to spare, and you like the rustic look.
+The 30-inch width works as a single statement shelf or part of a staggered arrangement.

-Watch out for: Reclaimed wood variations mean color and grain won't match perfectly if you buy multiples.
-The 45 lb capacity drops to roughly 27-31 lbs on drywall with toggle bolts (applying the 70% rule).
-Only available in one finish.
+Watch out for: Reclaimed wood won't match perfectly across multiples.
+Capacity drops to roughly 27-31 lbs on drywall with toggle bolts (70% rule).
+One finish option only.

 Marsmiles Floating Shelf — Best Overall Value